elotroalex/chiens/_texts/translation.md

 - {:.sp} The Woman Reciter.

 - {: .pr} What a night! the snow!
-As if the snow and the night were fighting each other with utter fury: large shadow masses bring down the panel of the sky, and the cavalry of flakes rushes down in the whipped flight of its one hundred thousand burnous.
+As if the night and the snow were caught in mortal combat: large shadow masses bring down the panel of the sky, and the cavalry of flakes rushes down in the whipped flight of its one hundred thousand burnous.

 ---